giansalvo/segmentation/README.md

 The implementation of the deeplabv3plus network was adapted from code by Emil Zakirov and others:
 - https://github.com/bonlime/keras-deeplab-v3-plus

-The implementation of the deeplabv3plus network was adapted from code by Vidushi Bhatia and others:
+The implementation of the U-net network was adapted from code by Vidushi Bhatia and others:
 - https://www.kaggle.com/code/vidushibhatia/2-ultrasound-nerve-seg-unet-from-scratch
 - https://colab.research.google.com/gist/kumarikanak/254381203742483cbe0ddce4f64945e6/u-net-implementation.ipynb#scrollTo=f5i7Thf4FDFG